qmk/qmk_firmware/docs/flashing.md

 There are a number of DFU commands that you can use to flash firmware to a STM32 device:

-* `:dfu-util` - The default command for flashing to STM32 devices, and will wait until an STM32 bootloader is present. .
+* `:dfu-util` - The default command for flashing to STM32 devices, and will wait until an STM32 bootloader device is present.
 * `:dfu-util-split-left` - This flashes the normal firmware, just like the default option (`:dfu-util`).
 However, this also configures the "Left Side" EEPROM setting for split keyboards.
 * `:dfu-util-split-right` - This flashes the normal firmware, just like the default option (`:dfu-util`).
 However, this also configures the "Right Side" EEPROM setting for split keyboards.
 * `:st-link-cli` - This allows you to flash the firmware via ST-LINK's CLI utility, rather than dfu-util.